Canadian Society for Civil Engineering

 There are also student chapters of the Canadian Society for Civil Engineering at many universities throughout the country including the University of Toronto, University of Waterloo, McGill University and the University of British Columbia.

-In year 2019, the CSCE named its best paper award in construction after Osama Moselhi.
+In the year 2019, the CSCE named its best paper award in construction after Osama Moselhi.
 Moselhi Best Paper Award is offered every two years in the construction specialty conference.